1992 Pacific typhoon season: Tropical Storm Deanna (Biring)

 On 25 June, the Joint Typhoon Warning Center (JTWC) began tracking a tropical disturbance over the open Pacific.
 On 6:00 UTC the next day, they issued a TCFA on the consolidating system, later issuing their first advisory on it just a few hours later as Tropical Depression 04W.
 Initially, the depression was slow to consolidate due to wind shear produced by a nearby Typhoon Bobby alongside a tropical upper tropospheric trough (TUTT).
 This hindered much development of the depression's convection, causing it to not intensify into a tropical storm until 1 July.
 As a result of it becoming a tropical storm, the JTWC named it Deanna.
 Slowly developing, the next day, Deanna peaked with 1-minute sustained winds of 40 knot.
 Accelerating towards the northeast, Deanna weakened into a depression around 700 km east-northeast of Okinawa.
 As Deanna tracked northwards, it dissipated on 3 July.
 Despite that, the remnants of Dianna tracked towards Japan, prior to becoming extratropical the next day.

 In the Philippines, Deanna, known there as Biring, would prompt PAGASA to issue PSWS #1 for Batanes and Cagayan.
 Additionally, the remnants of Deanna produced moderate to heavy rainfall in the Ryukyu Islands and Southern Japan.

 Typhoon Eli (Konsing)

 One person was killed and eight others were reported missing when the storm moved through the Philippines.
 Extensive damage took place in China with losses amounting to $235 million.

 Tropical Storm Faye

 Two people were killed in Hong Kong.
 Agricultural losses were estimated to be at HK$8 million (US$1.03 million).

-Severe Tropical Storm Gary (Ditang)
+Typhoon Gary (Ditang)

 At least 48 people were killed by Gary.
 Extensive damage took place in China with losses reaching $940 million.